Muzz Buzz: History

 Expansion into non-Western Australian markets began in 2006, with potential sites earmarked in New South Wales, South Australia, Queensland and Victoria.
-As of February 2014, Muzz Buzz had 56 operating drive-through outlets in four Australian states.
-Internationally, franchise rights have been sold to Belarus for the Eastern Bloc, Turkey and the Middle East, South Africa, New Zealand (two stores), United Kingdom and Singapore, with advanced negotiations ongoing for future North American based operations.
+Expanding internationally, Muzz Buzz opened its first New Zealand outlet in 2012.
+Muzz Buzz opened its first location in Japan in 2015.
+Franchise rights were also sold to Belarus for the Eastern Bloc, Turkey and the Middle East, South Africa, the United Kingdom, and Singapore, with interest expressed for future North American based operations.
 Additionally, Reynolds has mentioned in interviews that the company has received expressions of interest from China.

-Muzz Buzz is a member of the Franchise Council of Australia, and was ranked as one of the top 10 franchises within Australia in 2012, based on an independent review of franchisors by 10 Thousand Feet.
+In 2016, Muzz Buzz had 53 locations in Australia, and 7 locations across Japan, New Zealand and Russia.
+However, as of 2026, Muzz Buzz stores only operate in Western Australia.

 Controversy

 An advertisement by Muzz Buzz in 2016 had received complaints from viewers who pointed out that it "promot[ed] paedophilia and abusive behaviour".
 The advertisement shows a man pouring juice over a young boy, wiping it off with his finger, licking his finger and saying "delicious sticky boy".
 The ad was criticised as “violent, messy, and disgusting”.
 In response, Muzz Buzz removed the advertisement from all broadcasts and apologised to the public for “any distress caused”.